TheDude-gh/heroes3mapscan/README.md

 ---------------------------
   Heroes III Map Reader is web based application for reading Heroes III maps, displaying map's details, saving map to image and saving to sql database.

-  It can read ROE, AB, SOD, WOG, ERA and HOTA maps (up to HOTA subrevision 3).
+  It can read ROE, AB, SOD, WOG, ERA and HOTA maps (up to HOTA subrevision 5).

-  Application is written in PHP, and uses MySQL database.
+  Application is written in PHP, and uses MySQL/MariaDB database.

-  You can see example here: [Heroes III Map Reader](http://heroes.novapolis.net/)
+  You can see example here: [Heroes III Map Reader](https://www.heroesmaps.org/)

 ### 2. Requirements